Astronants/SafeBrakes/README.txt

 If you find bugs or have suggestions, let me know on Github.

 ==CHANGELOG==
+1.1.5
+- poll results: toggle the brakes with modkey + brakes [63%]
+- updated InstallCheck and ModuleManager
+- various bug fixes and improvements
 1.1.4
 - community suggestions: renamed "ABS rate" to "ABS interval", added ABS action group
 - added installation checking